Ready to be your own boss and make money online?

 When you sell services, clients pay for your time.

 How do clients pay you?
 Using a credit or debit card.

 You shop at a merchant.
 The merchant has a machine (POS) to swipe your card.
 You swipe the card and enter the PIN to authenticate the transaction.
 Money is withdrawn from your account.
 The money is then deposited into the merchant’s account.

 Now, imagine how you pay for online service:

 There is no POS machine.
-Instead, you enter your card details and it’s processed online with a 2-factor authentication.
+Instead, you enter your card details and it’s processed online with 2-factor authentication.
 In this case, a payment gateway handles your virtual transaction.

 If you want to accept payments outside India, choose one the following:

 2 Checkout is a full-fledged payment gateway with very little limitations.
 You can request a direct credit to your Indian bank account.